daimi16/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) The next questions require some setup:
    i.
 You need two virtual machines for this part: One Ubuntu based and one Fedora based
    i.
-You will need to modify the Network settings to add a **Host-Only Network Interface** in VirtualBox to get a an IP address only accessible on your computer
+You will need to modify the Network settings to add a **Host-Only Network Interface** in VirtualBox to get a an IP address only accessible on your       computer(You will need to manually configure the Host-Only Interface for Ubuntu Server after enabling it in VirtualBox as Ubuntu Server uses             netplan to manage its network interfaces)
    i.
 Install **openssh-server** on Ubuntu (Server) via apt and Fedora via dnf
    i.
 On Fedora only, you will need to issue two additional commands to start the ssh server: `sudo systemctl enable sshd` and `sudo systemctl start sshd`